Labrador News, Articles & Information

 How Much Do Red Fox Labradors shed?

-In my opinion, Red Fox Labs shed a lot less than the other color of Labradors.
-Like I have mentioned before, we have raised Labradors for almost 30 years and our reds have shed the least.
 Take a look at the two photos below.
-My husband took a picture of our Yellow Lab and our Red Fox Lab to compare their coats.
-He put his hand in there so you can see the difference in hair density and depth of hair between the two dogs.
+My husband took side by side pictures of our Yellow Labrador and our Red Fox Labrador to compare their coats.
+He placed his hand in each coat so you can clearly see the difference in hair density and overall coat depth between the two dogs

 Notice how thick and dense the coat is on our Yellow Lab.
 His hair is long and curly on his back.
 He is constantly shedding his coat.